 A few tricks I've gathered along the way for those intimidated by the thought of making them yourself:

 -Use plain old russet potatoes for making latkes.
-They have a high starch content, which means your latkes won't need to flour to bind them and they'll be less likely to fall apart.
+They have a high starch content, which means they'll be less likely to fall apart.

 -Some swear by hand grating potatoes.
 Don't listen to them...I've tried both hand grating and using a food processor, and while the hand grating is (maybe?) marginally better, it's not enough for me to torture myself in that way.
 I pull out the food processor once or twice a year, this being one of those times!